golang/proposal/design/go2draft-type-parameters.md

 and will also accept any type that is defined as one of those types.

-When a generic function uses a type parameter with one of these constraints, it may use any operation that is permitted by all of the listed types.
+When a generic function uses a type parameter with one of these constraints, it may use it in any way that is permitted by all of the listed types.
-This can be an operation like `<`, `range`, `<-`, and so forth.
+This could mean operators like `<`, `<-`, or use in a `range` loop, or in general any language construct.
-If the function can be compiled successfully using each type listed in the constraint, then the operation is permitted.
+If the function can be compiled successfully using each type listed in the constraint, then the use is permitted.

 A constraint may only have one type list.